THIS TOPIC APPLIES TO:SQL Server 2016Power BI Report Server

 Start the Reporting Services Configuration Manager and connect to the Reporting Services instance you just installed.
 For more information, see Reporting Services Configuration Manager (Native Mode).

-Configure URLs for the report server and Report Manager.
+Configure URLs for the report server and the web portal.
 For more information, see Configure a URL (SSRS Configuration Manager).

 Configure the report server database, selecting the existing report server database from your previous installation.
-After successful configuration, the report server services will restart, and once a connection is made to the report server database, the database will be automatically upgraded to SQL Server 2017 Reporting Services.
-For more information about how to run the Change Database Wizard that you use to create or select a report server database, see Create a Native Mode Report Server Database (SSRS Configuration Manager).
+After successful configuration, the report server services will restart, and once a connection is made to the report server database, the database will be automatically upgraded to SQL Server Reporting Services.
+For more information about how to run the Change Database Wizard that you use to create or select a report server database, see Create a Native Mode Report Server Database.

 Restore the encryption keys.
 This step is necessary for enabling reversible encryption on pre-existing connection strings and credentials that are already in the report server database.
 For more information, see Back Up and Restore Reporting Services Encryption Keys.